 At our recent conference Medical Cannabis: The Science Behind the Hype, a cerebral palsy patient named Jacqueline Patterson spoke about her experience treating her motor control, pain, and speech difficulties with medical cannabis.
 She has tried various strains for her varied symptoms, often going by the one that had the best name.
 After much trial and error, she has established a relationship with a grower who gives her Mr. Nice.
 But she said her all-time favorite strain was The Sh*t that Killed Elvis.

-While the house), it illustrated a major problem facing the medical cannabis industry today: the strain names are sometimes amusing, but they undercut the legitimacy of cannabinoid medical treatment.
+While Jacqueline’s story was sweetly funny and very moving (there was not a dry eye in the house), it illustrated a major problem facing the medical cannabis industry today: the strain names are sometimes amusing, but they undercut the legitimacy of cannabinoid medical treatment.
 It’s very hard for a nurse to say with a straight face, “I want you to try the hybrid of Grand Daddy Purple and Grape Ape.”

 “The marijuana industry does not effectively validate itself as a legitimate alternative to well known medications,” she said.
 “The industry itself will need to decide what it wants to be when it grows up.”